 World-class teaching and mentoring: supporting undergraduate students

-Meanwhile in the QS World University Rankings Cambridge was ranked 3rd in the world, and the Times Higher Education World University Reputation placed it 2nd.
+Meanwhile, in the QS World University Rankings Cambridge was ranked 4th in the world and the Times Higher Education World University Rankings also placed it 4th.

 A key component of Cambridge’s ability to maintain these leading rankings is its unique and world-class supervision teaching system.
 Each year we welcome around 3,500 bright and ambitious undergraduate students into our Colleges, along with many graduates.
 Three years later they leave Cambridge equipped with the passion and the knowledge to make their mark on the world.